-Lisbon has exploded in popularity over the last few years.
-It’s easy to see why: This pastel-hued city, spread across seven hills, is an enchanting mix of culture, history and gastronomy.
-But there’s more to Lisbon than pastelarias, art museums, rustic tascas and fado haunts.
-A scattering of national parks and the Atlantic coastline offer some of the best outdoor activities on Lisbon Coast – hiking, surfing, snorkelling, swimming, and rock climbing to name a few.
+Lisbon has exploded in popularity over the last few years, and it’s easy to see why.
+This pastel-hued city, spread across seven hills, offers an enchanting mix of culture, history and gastronomy.
+However, a scattering of national parks plus the Atlantic coastline also offer some of the best outdoor activities on Lisbon Coast – hiking, surfing, snorkelling, swimming, and rock climbing to name just a few.
 If you want to add in a slice of outdoor adventure to your break, here are some of best things to do in Lisbon and the surrounding areas.

 Sintra, with its cool green mountains and cliff-lined coastline, is a hiker’s mecca.
 Head inland to walk through forests of eucalyptus and pine, and stumble across ancient castles and stately palaces.
 Several marked trails unfurl from historic Sintra-Vila, ranging from three to eight kilometres in length.
 We recommend the scenic 45-minute route to Pena Palace and the Moorish castle beyond.